uyuni-project/uyuni-rfc/accepted/0000-prometheus-tls.md

 set of commands/requests, which cannot be expanded via their HTTP endpoint.
 Still, all exposed metrics are available to untrusted users.

-> Uyuni should support and automate setting up secure configuration of
+> Uyuni should optionally support and automate setting up secure
-> Prometheus and exporters.
+> configuration of Prometheus and exporters.

 # Detailed design